Shubham04Jha/blogWebsite/README.md

   Try-catch will avoid the error. and refreshing will cause to navigate to login.
 4) logout needs to precede a refresh otherwise
 5) Good error handling around many api calls. (there are still uncaught errors.)
+6) error handling, for empty post data.
+-> create a util function to validate posts before sending it.<--- no need of it as the app runs smoothly even if you perform something like sending invalid (empty) post it works like it never happened so you have to put the correct value there in order to continue.
-6) -> also have to ensure that app dont crash when we send the empty response in backend. <-- solvable by using .validate of the model instace
+-> also have to ensure that app dont crash when we send the empty response in backend. <-- solvable by using .validate of the model instance
+7) deletion of old images once user replaces banner images. <---- the link of the image contains the id. so we can use it.
+Okay functionality achieved.